theSLWayne/tf_facerecognition/README.md

 - This project contains of a [Convolutional Neural Network(CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) model and it can be  trained for a dataset containing faces of the people that need to be detected/recognized by the model.

 - After a model is trained for a dataset, it can be used to recognize faces that were part of the training dataset.

+- **The model can be trained or evaluated using image datasets as they are or tfrecord datasets can be created using them.
+If the datasets are larger, the latter is recommended.**

 ## 2. Setup <a name="setup"></a>